helidon-io/helidon/docs/modules/data-jdbc/declarative.md

 ## Result Mapping

-Data JDBC maps query results in one of three ways: it reads a scalar from the first selected column, constructs a flat record from column labels, or calls a row mapper supplied by the application.
+Data JDBC maps query results in three ways.
+It reads a scalar from the first selected column, constructs a flat record from column labels, or calls a row mapper supplied by the application.

 Data JDBC maps each physical row independently.
-For a joined or hierarchical result, return a flat detached value and aggregate the materialized values in application code, or use separate repository operations.
+For a joined or hierarchical result, return a flat detached value and aggregate the materialized values in your application.
+You can also use separate repository operations.

 ### Scalars and Records

-A required scalar fails when the first column contains SQL `NULL`.
+Mapping to a required scalar fails when the first column contains SQL `NULL`.
 Use `Optional<S>` for a nullable record component, where `S` is a supported scalar.

 Helidon matches column labels to record component names without regard to case or column order.
 Use SQL aliases to make the mapping explicit: